sptrakesh/sptrakesh.github.io/Writerside/topics/Docker-Container-Statistics-Daemon.md

   amount of data stored in QuestDB).
 * `-w|--watchdog` *Linux only!*.
 Enable or disable `systemd watchdog` notifications.
   If enabled, the systemd service unit **must** have `WatchdogSec` set.
   * `enabled` The default option.
-Enabled sending watchdog notifications at the recommended interval of roughly half the configured timeout value.
+Enable sending watchdog notifications at the recommended interval of roughly half the configured timeout value.
   * `disabled` Disable sending watchdog notifications.
 This turns off all interactions with `libsystemd`.
 Primarily meant to be used when the process is controlled via traditional [shell scripts](#alternate) or similar mechanisms, and not under `systemd`.
-* `-d|--disks` Optional list of disk names for which disk usage statistics are to be captured.
-Specify multiple times for multiple disks. `--disks "/dev/nvme0n1p1" --disks "/dev/nvme2n1"`
+* `-b|--block-device` Optional list of disk/volume/block device names for which disk usage statistics are to be captured.
+Specify multiple times for multiple disks.
+  `--block-device '/dev/nvme0n1p1' --block-device '/dev/nvme2n1'`
-* `-b|--disk-table` The series name to publish disk information to.
+* `-d|--disk-table` The series name to publish disk information to.
 Defaults to `diskStats`.

 ### Environment Variables
 Process log level can be controlled using the standard `RUST_LOG` variable.
 Process